opendocsg/slw-judgments-backfill/2008_SGHC_43/report.md

 payments were made to Lee out of duress only after the contracts had been entered into, Sin Yong would have a strong case in arguing that its claim was independent of the illegality.
 The contracts were procured and discharged by Sin Yong in a perfectly legitimate manner for a legitimate purpose; UE therefore owed a corresponding obligation to make payment.

 47     The point to be made, therefore, is that not only were the legal issues novel, the precise circumstances surrounding the bribery were crucial to the outcome of this dispute.
-Whenever the question of illegality is raised, the intention of the parties is paramount: _Siew Soon Kim v Lim Eng Beng alias Lim Jia Le_ [2004] SGCA 4 at [39].
+Whenever the question of illegality is raised, the intention of the parties is paramount: _Siew Soon Kim v Lim Eng Beng alias Lim Jia Le_ <span class="citation">[2004] SGCA 4</span> at [39].
 It is only after the circumstances of the bribery are established that the court is able to judge whether Sin Yong’s cause of action was independent of the illegality.
 Accordingly, I had no doubt this was not an appropriate instance for determination under O 14 r 12.

-48     With regard to the application under O 18 r 19 for striking out, Sin Yong’s case did not reek of being “plainly and obviously unsustainable”: see _Tang Liang Hong v Lee Kuan Yew_ [1998] 1 SLR 97.
+48     With regard to the application under O 18 r 19 for striking out, Sin Yong’s case did not reek of being “plainly and obviously unsustainable”: see _Tang Liang Hong v Lee Kuan Yew_ <span class="citation">[1998] 1 SLR 97</span>.
 On that basis, I therefore allowed the appeal and set aside the SAR’s order.

 **Further arguments**